 Cannabis (also known as marijuana) is the second-most commonly used recreational drug in NYC, after alcohol.
-It can be smoked, vaped or ingested as a food or beverage, producing reactions such as a relaxed, euphoric feeling, anxiety and an increased heart rate.
+It can be smoked, vaped or ingested as a food or beverage (edibles), producing reactions such as a relaxed, euphoric feeling, anxiety and an increased heart rate.

-Concentrates, such as dabs, wax and oil, may have much higher proportions of THC — 40% to 90% — than other forms of cannabis, which are usually about 20% THC.
+Concentrates, such as dabs, wax and oil, may have much higher amounts of THC — 40% to 90% — than other forms of cannabis, which are usually about 20% THC.
 Concentrates can cause a faster, more intense effect than other forms of cannabis and may lead to an increased health risk.
-Cannabis added into food and beverages, known as “edibles”, have a delayed and longer-lasting effect than smoked or vaped cannabis.
+Cannabis added into food and beverages has a delayed and longer-lasting effect than smoked or vaped cannabis.